 LGBTQ+ experiences and struggles are unique.
 You have your own health challenges that require their own solutions.
-The All of Us Research Program embraces that uniqueness.
+The All of Us Research Program embraces that uniqueness and wants you counted.
 Engaging in health research means being seen and heard.

 We need to hear about your experiences to advance medical research.
 Join the All of Us Research Program.